gitlabhq/gitlabhq/doc/user/project/issues/index.md

 > - Issue health status visible in issue lists [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/45141) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 13.6.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/213567) in GitLab 13.7.

-To help you track the status of your issues, you can assign a status to each issue to flag work that's progressing as planned or needs attention to keep on schedule:
+To help you track issue statuses, you can assign a status to each issue.
+This marks issues as progressing as planned or needs attention to keep on schedule:

 - **On track** (green)
 - **Needs attention** (amber)